How does Hygraph enable personalization for retail campaigns?

 Audience segmentation via taxonomy

 One of the most effective ways to start personalizing is with taxonomy.
-By tagging content based on audience characteristics like region, device, interests, or behaviors, you can create structured segments directly in the CMS.
-These tags then determine which content is served to which users.
+By tagging content based on audience characteristics like region, device, interests, or behaviors, you can create structured audience segments directly within your content model.
+Because segments are modeled as structured data rather than hard-coded rules, teams can reuse them across campaigns, channels, and markets, making personalization easier to scale and govern over time.

 For example, you might assign “holiday-UK” or “mobile-user” tags to certain promotions, and your frontend will display only the relevant version based on user context.
 This approach is low effort, highly scalable, and ideal when your audience groups are clearly defined.
 Hygraph handles this natively, without needing any plugins or messy workarounds.